brikis98/yevgeniy-brikman-homepage/_posts/2026-02-03-computer-backup-options.md

 6. **Mobile app.** Does the backup provider allow you to see and restore your data via a mobile app?

 7. **Versions.** How many versions of each file does the backup provider store?
-The more versions, the more you can go back in history to recover an earlier version of a file (e.g., if the file was corrupted at some point).[^4]
+The more versions, the further you can go back in history to recover an earlier version of a file (e.g., if the file was corrupted at some point).[^4]

 8. **Version retention.** How long does the backup provider keep file versions around?
 Storing many versions isn't as useful if those versions are deleted after just a few days.